Battle of Jugla – Itje Offensive I World War I

 Related objects

-The first leg of the route is in the center of the River Valley at the bus stop.
+The starting point of the route is located in the center of Upesleji near the bus stop.

-On the morning of September 1, 1917, after a three-hour artillery fire, the Germans began construction of three wooden pontoon bridges over the Daugava near Ikšķile.
-Approximately 560,000 rounds were fired from 1,159 cannons and mortars, which completely suppressed 66 Russian cannons and forced the retreat of the 186th division on the right bank of the Daugava.
-The commander of the 12th Russian Army, General Parskis, ordered the 43rd Corps to carry out a counterattack at the break and handed over to the Commander of the Corps the 33rd, 136th, 138th Division, 116th Division and 2rd Latvian Rifle Brigade.
+On the morning of September 1, 1917, after a three-hour artillery barrage, the Germans began building three wooden pontoon bridges across the Daugava near Ikšķile.
+Approximately 560,000 shells were fired from 1,159 guns and mortars, which completely suppressed 66 Russian guns and forced the 186th Division, stationed on the right bank of the Daugava, to retreat.
+The commander of the Russian 12th Army, General Parskis, ordered the 43rd Corps to counterattack at the breach and placed at the disposal of the corps commander the 33rd, 136th, 138th divisions, one brigade of the 116th Division, and the 2nd Latvian Rifle Brigade.

 Cultural Heritage Centre "Tīnūži Manor"